 - Using the dough hook of the stand mixer, knead the dough on medium speed for 6 minutes.
 The dough will form a soft, sticky dough that doesn't stick to the bottom or to the borders of the bowl.
 If it does, sprinkle extra flour, 2 tablespoons at a time.

 - Slightly oil your hands and remove the dough from the stand mixer.
-Transfer to an oiled bowl, cover the bowl with a piece of parchment paper and then top with a clean, warm towel and let the dough rise for 1 hour in a lukewarm room.
+Transfer to an oiled bowl, cover the bowl with a piece of plastic wrap, and then top with a clean, warm towel and let the dough rise for 1 hour 30 minutes, in a lukewarm room.
 You can also place the bowl in an oven preheated at 40°C/100°F. This accelerates the process.
+Wait until dough double in size.

 - Meanwhile, prepare the cinnamon filling.
 In a small mixing bowl, stir cinnamon and soft brown sugar.
 Set aside.

-- When the dough has doubled in size, transfer onto a floured kitchen surface and start rolling into a 12.5 x 10.5 rectangle (32 cm x 27 cm).
+- When the dough has doubled in size, transfer onto a floured kitchen surface, shape into a rectangle, and start rolling into a 14 inches x 9 inches rectangle (35 cm x 23 cm).

 Filling and rolling